 Marwa M. Ahmed

-Marwa M. Ahmed is responsible for the programming of the Preview Edition and all tasks related to the project’s Digital Humanities workflow.
+Marwa M. Ahmed developed the software engineering of the project's Digital Preview Edition and manages the project’s Digital Edition workflows.

 Pascal Belouin

-Pascal currently works as an IT Architect for Department III of the Max Planck Institute for the History of Science (MPIWG), where he is responsible for the design and development of RISE & SHINE, a software suite for the secure decentralised exchange of open and licensed digital resources and which aims to facilitate and streamline humanities research through the use of digital tools.
+Pascal Belouin works as an IT Architect for Department III of the Max Planck Institute for the History of Science (MPIWG), which aims to facilitate and streamline humanities research through the use of digital tools.

 Michael Fishbein